confluentinc/ksql/docs/how-to-guides/use-connector-management.md

 ## Context

-You have external data stores that you want to read from and write to with ksqlDB, but you don’t want to write custom glue code to do it. ksqlDB is capable of using the vast ecosystem of Kafka Connect connectors through its SQL syntax.
-This functionality is called "connector management".
+You have external data stores that you want to read from and write to with ksqlDB, but you don’t want to write custom glue code to do it. ksqlDB is capable of using the vast ecosystem of {{ site.kconnectlong }} connectors through its SQL syntax.
+This functionality is called *connector management*.

 ## In action